15.1. Citations and references

 • Chen G, Taylor PA, Cox RW, Pessoa L. Fighting or embracing multiplicity in neuroimaging? neighborhood leverage versus global calibration.
 Neuroimage.
 2020;206:116320. doi:10.1016/j.neuroimage.2019.116320

-If you would like an overview of many methods for denoising BOLD FMRI data (including phase-based and multi-echo FMRI approaches), as well as practical recommendations for preprocessing pipelines, consider:
+If you would like an overview of many methods for denoising BOLD FMRI data (including phase-based and multi-echo FMRI approaches), as well as practical recommendations for preprocessing pipelines, consider reading:

 We illustrate that the trial sample size in experimental design is almost as important as subject sample size, in terms of statistical efficiency.
 Here we investigate the crucial role of trial number in neuroimaging from the perspectives of both statistical efficiency and condition-level generalizability: